Wanda Nevada: Plot

-Set in 1950s Arizona, the story follows a drifter and gambler named Beaudray Demerille (Fonda).
-In a card game he wins the movie's title character Wanda Nevada (Shields), a 13-year-old orphan with dreams of singing at the Grand Ole Opry.
+Set in 1950s Arizona, the story follows a drifter and gambler named Beaudray Demerille.
+In a card game, he wins the movie's title character, Wanda Nevada, a 13-year-old orphan with dreams of singing at the Grand Ole Opry.

 Despite his best efforts, Wanda sticks to Demerille, accompanying him to a pool hall.
-Texas Curly (Fix), an aging prospector, enters and tells the bar patrons about his gold mine in the Grand Canyon.
+Texas Curly, an aging prospector, enters and tells the bar patrons about his gold mine in the Grand Canyon.
 They laugh him off as a drunk.
 As Curly leaves the bar, he drops a pouch.
-Wanda picks it up and follows Curly, then sees Strap Pangburn (Markland) and Ruby Muldoon (Askew), two cons from the bar, harassing the man about the location of the mine.
+Wanda picks it up and follows Curly, then sees Strap Pangburn and Ruby Muldoon, two cons from the bar, harassing the man about the location of the mine.
 Wanda runs when Strap and Ruby kill Curly, alerting them to her presence.
 She hides in Demerille's car and tells him about Curly's death.
 Strap and Ruby see Wanda in the car but get lost in the chase.
 Stopped for the night, Demerille and Wanda open Curly's pouch and find a map.
-They head to the Grand Canyon and trade the car for pack mules and mining supplies.
-Strap and Ruby follow behind by half a day.
+They head to the Grand Canyon and trade the car for pack mules and mining supplies, and hear tales of Apache ghosts who haunt the canyon.
+Strap and Ruby follow by half a day.